EPRA Sustainability Best Practice Recommendations

 - Site health and safety and community betterment: In all the properties under our management, we are responsible for performing health and safety inspections, for compliance with regulations and for the betterment of the community.

-Data collection
+Data Collection

-Unless stated otherwise, the absolute performance indicators for fuel consumption, district heating and district cooling, building certification, site health and safety and community betterment relate to 100 % of the apartments that fall within the system boundaries defined above.
+Unless stated otherwise, the absolute performance indicators for fuel consumption, district heating and district cooling, building certification, site health and safety, and community betterment relate to 100 % of the apartments that fall within the system boundaries defined above.

-The data collected for electricity consumption relate to 97 % of the apartments within our system boundaries (2022: 97 %).
+The data collected for electricity consumption relate to 97 % of the apartments within our system boundaries (2023: 97 %).

-The water data collected relate to 46 % of the apartments within our system boundaries.
-The other 54 % are excluded as we have no consumption data for them.
+The water data collected relate to 47 % of the apartments within our system boundaries.
+The other 53 % are excluded as we have no consumption data for them.

 The waste data collected relate to 27 % of the property portfolio under our management.
 For these apartments, we use our own service provider that is entrusted with waste management and collects data on the waste volumes generated.
 These data are then converted into tonnes using a conversion factor.